allen544/KJC_INTERNSHIP-2025/DAY_12-Event-Token-System/README.md

-Its a Event Registration Syatem With Java as Backend and Html,css and javascript for Frontend
+Its a Event Registration System With Java as Backend and Html,css and javascript for Frontend

 #How to Run